Binary-Bytes/Auto-YouTube-Shorts-Maker/README.md

 <h2 id="working">💭 How it works</h2>

 <h4>#1 Content</h4>
-The script starts by taking video name and asking if the user wants to generate content using AI (which can be edited later).
+The script starts by taking the video name and asking if the user wants to generate content using AI (which can be edited later).

 <h4>#2 Text-to-Speech</h4>
-After the content is generates / entered by the user, it generated Text-to-Speech and saves the file as `speech.mp3`.
+After the content is generated / entered by the user, it generates Text-to-Speech and saves the file as `speech.mp3`.

 <h4>#3 Editing</h4>
-The editing starts by selecting a random gameplay, trimming a random part of it and adding speech on top of it.
+The editing starts by selecting a gameplay, trimming a random part of it and adding speech on top of it.
 Next, it resizes the video to 9:16 aspect ratio and saves the final video.

 <h2 id="getting_started">🏁 Getting Started</h2>